xkohutka/documentation/dev-environment-setup.md

 Each module has the option to be configured for individual IP addresses and ports.
 You can find more information about the local development stack in the [asicde-docker-dev repository](https://github.com/ASICDE/asicde-docker-dev).

+### Setting up local database without Docker
+- Make sure you have installed everything needed for PostgreSQL databases on your machine, including drivers and utility tools.

+  1. Create user 'asicde' with password 'password'
+  2. Create database 'asicde' with user 'asicde' as an owner.
+  3. If database does not contain 'public' schema by default, create it.

+- After completing these steps, upon execution of Core application it should generate needed database artefacts automatically using database versioning.

 ## Setting up development environment for frontend

 ### Prerequisites